McGill-DMaS/Kam1n0-Community/README.md

 ## Asm-Clone

 Asm-Clone applications try to solve the efficient subgraph search problem (i.e. graph isomorphism problem) for assembly functions.
-Given a target function (the middle one in the figure below) it can identity the cloned subgraphs among other functions in the repository (the ones on the left and right as shown below).
-Kam1n0 supports rich comment format and has an IDA Pro plug-in to use its indexing and searching capabilities via IDA Pro.
+Given a target function (the one on the left as shown below), it can identity the cloned subgraphs among other functions in the repository (the one on the  right as shown below).

+* Application Type: Asm-Clone
+* The original clone search service used in Kam1n0 v1.x.
+* Currently support Meta-PC, ARM, PowerPC, and TMS320c6 (experimental).
+* Support subgraph clone search within a certain assembly code family.
+  * \+ Good interpretability of the result: breaks down to subgraphs.
+  * \+ Accurate for searching within the given code family.
+  * \+ Good for differing various patches or versions for big binaries.
+  * \- Relatively more sensitive to instruction set changes, optimizations, and obfuscation.
+  * \- Need to pre-define the syntax of the assembly code language.
+  * \- Need to have assembly code of the same chosen family in the repository.

 <p align="center">